 The proposed bill, if enacted, would introduce several significant updates to current statutes regarding budget implementation and the management of state funds.
-Notably, it would establish that the legislature is not required to appropriate or transfer funds from the Budget Stabilization Fund for fiscal years 2026, 2027, and 2028.
-Additionally, it would suspend the cap on the Budget Stabilization Fund for FY 2026, allowing for greater flexibility in managing state finances.
-The bill also mandates that any unrestricted federal funds received during FY 2026 be deposited into the state general fund to support essential government services, with retroactive applicability from July 1, 2025.
+It would establish that for fiscal years 2026, 2027, and 2028, the legislature is not required to appropriate or transfer funds from the Budget Stabilization Fund.
+Additionally, it would suspend the cap on the Budget Stabilization Fund for FY 2026, preventing the State Treasurer from transferring surplus funds to the state General Fund.
+The bill also mandates that any unrestricted federal funds received during FY 2026 be deposited into the state General Fund for essential government services, with retroactive applicability from July 1, 2025.

 Senate Engrossed Version: 35-149.01, 41-531, 41-532, 41-533, 41-534, 41-1001, 41-2955, 35-313, 35-190